 All bicycles have been refurbished by our team of talented, experienced mechanics, and are sold with a limited 30-day warranty.
 We provide affordable options for all types of riders, with the average price for refurbished adult bikes ranging from $200-$300.
 Our stock is constantly changing!
-We recommend you visit us to see what we currently have available.
+We recommend you visit the webstore to see what we currently have available.
+Please note, test rides are not available for bicycles on our webstore – they are removed from storage in our warehouse racks only after they are purchased.

 The secret to a long-lasting, functional bike?
 Routine maintenance!
-The Service Department is open during all business hours.
+The Service Department is open during all business hours for on-spot repairs.
 Our mechanics offer free estimates and same-day services for most quick fixes.
-Working Bikes is also able to place special orders!
-Below is a list of basic services and tune-up prices.
-Working Bikes operates on a sliding scale, so the prices listed are estimates.
-The condition of the bicycle, and the price and availability of replacement parts may affect the final cost of service.
+Below is a list of basic services.
+The Service Department works with the community by providing affordable repairs, so the prices listed are initial estimates.
+The condition of the bicycle and the price and availability of replacement parts may affect the final cost of service.
 If you have a specific question about a repair or a part, send us an email at [email protected].

 - Wheel Truing $15 single, $25 both